 According to the American Bar Association, a third of female lawyers have never married, and about half are unmarried.

-To avoid a broken home, married lawyers or those in relationships should be wary of the following marital mistakes:
+To avoid a broken home, married lawyers or those in relationships should learn more about how to resolve family law issues, and also avoid the following marital mistakes:

 Don’t be a Lawyer at Home.

 It is in the lawyers’ nature to argue, pick holes in statement, disagree, and not admit they are wrong.

 While these traits are great in the adversarial system of law, they can lead to a broken home.

 There are lawyers who will quickly cite the Evidence Act to their spouse during an argument.